6 Most Common TPD Claims with Examples

 In Australia (according to SuperRatings data), approximately 30% of insurance companies approve about 90% of TPD claims annually.
 However, statistics from the Australian Securities and Investments Commission (ASIC) reveal that at least 16% of TPD claims are denied annually, making them the most commonly rejected category of insurance claims.

 Interestingly, the refusal rate varies significantly depending on the insurance company providing the TPD policy.
-For this reason, your best chance to successfully claim TPD is to work with a specialist TPD lawyer who knows the claims process and has a 99% success rate – like Aussie Injury Lawyers.
+For this reason, your best chance to successfully claim TPD is to work with a specialist TPD lawyer who knows the appeals process and has a 99% success rate – like Aussie Injury Lawyers.

 Some lucky Aussies can make multiple TPD claims for one injury or illness because they have contributed to multiple superannuation funds.
 Typically, people forget they contributed to a super fund because they shift jobs every few years.
 The good news is that even if you haven’t paid into a super account for a period, you could still have current total permanent disability insurance.